-Topgrading is a methodology of recruiting, interviewing, selecting and retaining top talent developed by Brad and Geoff Smart designed to increase your likelihood of hiring and retaining A players.
+Topgrading is a methodology of recruiting, interviewing, selecting and retaining top talent developed by Brad Smart and Geoff Smart designed to increase your likelihood of hiring and retaining A players.
 We’ve been recommending this method to Rhythm clients for many years.
 We even use it ourselves, so we know firsthand the power of Topgrading.
 You can find a lot of great (and free) resources on their website.
 When used in conjunction with Job Scorecards, an enhanced version of job descriptions, you can better attract and retain the A-Players you need to hit your growth goals.

-- Get clear about YOUR definition of an A Player.
+- Get clear about YOUR Topgrading definition of an A-Player.
 We like to combine the traditional Topgrading definition of an A Player, “one who qualifies among the top 10% of talent available for a certain position” with Jack Welch’s philosophy that A players will not only be able to consistently deliver good results but will also do it in a way that is aligned with your Core Values.
 Whatever definition you choose to use, discuss it with your team, clarify the expectations and document your definition and criteria so everyone uses the term in the same way.
 This is often overlooked in the hiring process, remember your not just trying to find the best candidate, you are trying to find your best candidate and they will need to share your core values.

 - Create Job Scorecards.
 The only way to know for sure if someone is delivering good results is to get clear about what the results should be.
-You can use our Job Scorecard tool to clarify the Purpose, Desired Results, Skills & Competencies, Key Responsibilities and Core Values you want to use to consistently evaluate employees and candidates.
+You can use our Job Scorecard tool to clarify the detailed job Purpose, Desired Results, Skills & Competencies, Key Responsibilities and Core Values you want to use to consistently evaluate employees and candidates.
 Everyone deserves the gift of clear goals and expectations, so you will eventually want to create a Job Scorecard for everyone in your company, but at the very least, you should commit to not hiring another person until you create a Job Scorecard for that particular position.

 - Figure out who your A Players are.
 A Players attract A Players.
 Using your definition of an A Player, evaluate how many on your team are already A Players and involve them in the recruiting and selection process.
 Your goal over time is to have all A Players, so if you’re not at 100% today (and most companies aren’t) this evaluation will give you a baseline to improve on over time.
 These are your top performers that consistently produce and enhance the company culture.
+The A-Players profile include skills, experience and personalities of your best employees, going all of the way back to high school to show a consistent pattern of excellence.

 - Recruit first from within your own networks.
 Once you have a clear idea of what you’re looking for, start by sharing it with people you know, trust and admire to see if they can recommend anyone for you to contact.
 There is no better reference than someone choosing to work with an individual for a second time, so if one of your A Players recommends you talk to someone they used to work with, you should pay very close attention.